lu0/git-partial-clone/README.md

 ### Variables for **private repositories**
 - `TOKEN_PATH`:
     - Path to the file containing the access token.
-- `GIT_USER`:
-    - Username with access to the repository.

 ### Optional variables
 - `BRANCH`: